 Bishop DuBourg High School offers a comprehensive, co-educational experience for students in grades 9-12.
 The faculty prides itself on a Christ-centered curriculum and rigorous academic standards.
 Students at Bishop DuBourg are encouraged to grow both academically and spiritually during their four years.

 As a comprehensive school, Bishop DuBourg High School challenges students of varying abilities.
 The individualized curriculum allows students to reach their highest potential in each subject area.
 As a co-educational school, Bishop DuBourg boasts a sampling of real-life experiences.
-The entire campus is equipped for a student-friendly atmosphere conducive to learning with access to wireless internet connections, laptops and smart board technology.
+The entire campus is equipped for a student-friendly atmosphere conducive to learning with access to one-to-one tablet learning, wireless internet connections and smart board technology.

 Children’s Division Child Abuse & Neglect